top of page

 2. Maintain a Cash Reserve for Unexpected Costs

-Mining equipment often requires unexpected repairs or downtime, which can disrupt cashflow.
+Mining equipment often requires unexpected repairs or downtime, which can disrupt cash flow.
 Building a cash reserve specifically for equipment-related expenses helps cover these surprises without jeopardising loan repayments.

 A good rule of thumb is to set aside at least 10-15% of the equipment’s value as a contingency fund.
-This reserve acts as a buffer during periods of lumpy cashflow, allowing operations to continue smoothly.
+This reserve acts as a buffer during periods of lumpy cash flow, allowing operations to continue smoothly.

 3. Use Equipment Leasing to Reduce Upfront Costs

-Leasing equipment instead of purchasing outright can lower initial capital requirements and improve cashflow flexibility.
+Leasing equipment instead of purchasing outright can lower initial capital requirements and improve cash flow flexibility.
 Leasing spreads costs over time and often includes maintenance, reducing unexpected expenses.

 Leasing works well for: